 ...and how Tabasco sauce went with the men to war.

 My name is Debra Sheets.
 I'm a genealogist.
 I like to find stories and record them along with the information about the people in my family tree.
 It helps me to visualize them and see them in a more personal way so that these people will not be forgotten.
-And it serves for those that come after me, so they can come to know these people, as I have through my research.
+And it serves for those that come after me, so they can come to know these people, as I have come to know the people in my family tree through my research.

-Anyhow, a few months ago I was going through our family tree and recording the military honors to all the men and women who’ve served our country.
-By researching and finding out what branch of the service and in what wars they served in, and attaching photos of those services to them.
+Anyhow, a few months ago I was going through our family tree and researching and finding out what branch of the service, and in what wars they served in, and attaching photos of those services to them.

 I'm also a mother of seven, and three of my four sons were able to serve in the military, two in the Army and one in the Marine Corps.
 Our family has a long history of military service, so as I made note of their service in the family tree I came to my father, who also served in the Marine Corps.
 I remembered a story he told me as a little girl, when I was home recovering from appendix surgery.
 I couldn't sleep one night, and so he and I were up late and he fried some eggs and put them on toast and proceeded to put Tabasco sauce on them.
 I'd never eaten Tabasco sauce before, so I was a little apprehensive.

 He assured me that it might have a strong taste but there was nothing in it that would kill me.
-And then he told me, that when he was in the Marines, that Tabasco sauce was a staple in the mess hall, that it was his opinion that it was the only thing that made the military food edible.
-I still make those fried egg sandwiches today, but with a milder Tabasco sauce.
+And then he told me, that when he was in the Marines, that the Tabasco sauce was a staple in the mess hall, that it was his opinion that "it was the only thing that made the military food edible."
+I still make those fried egg sandwiches today, but with a BIT milder Tabasco sauce.

 He seemed pretty excited about the men having this Tabasco sauce that would connect them to the men who jumped 75 years ago.
 So I called Patricia back and let her know that everything was good to go, but that I also needed one more favor.
 Would her company ship the Tabasco sauce to Peachtree City, Georgia?
 Once again she said there was no problem!